File a Bug Report

 Bug reports are the simplest way you can get involved.
 Bug reports take little time to file and are very helpful to developers.
 When you discover a problem, please report it.
 Make sure you provide information about your environment (OS, JDK and MPS version), steps to reproduce the issue, as well as a textual description of the problem.
 You can file a bug in JetBrains MPS YouTrack bug database.
 Before submitting an issue, you may also want to search for already submitted ones describing the same problem - and if you find one, feel free to vote for it.

-If you would like to improve the MPS code, you can submit a patch by attaching it to corresponding request in the JetBrains MPS YouTrack bug database.
+In ideal case attach the patch or a link to your pull request to the corresponding request in the JetBrains MPS YouTrack bug database.
 You can either file a new issue with the patch attached, or attach a patch to an issue submitted by another user.
-A developer will review your patch and, if it meets the quality criteria and fits with the rest of the code, you'll be notified about the acceptance of the patch.
+A developer will review your patch/pull request and, if it meets the quality criteria and fits with the rest of the code, you'll be notified about the acceptance of the patch.
 As it was already mentioned, patches having a unit-test attaches should be processed faster.

-Although the main Git repository is located at JetBrains (see the Accessing MPS Git Repository section below), we keep a mirror at GitHub.
-The mirror is primarily meant as an easy-to-use repository for external contributors.
+Although the main Git repository is located at JetBrains (see the Accessing MPS Git Repository section below), we keep a public mirror at GitHub.
+The mirror is primarily meant to be an easy-to-use repository for external contributors.
 Here's a cookbook on how to contribute your idea to MPS through GitHub

 This section describes how you make changes to the source code.